Congratulations to our latest graduating Apprentices

 October 28th, 2019

-We are excited to announce that last month our fourth year apprentices, Dan, Brendon, Dan, Chris and Dewi, along with 55 others from other companies, attended their graduation ceremony.
+We are excited to announce that last month our fourth-year graduating apprentices, Dan, Brendon, Dan, Chris and Dewi, along with 55 others from other companies, attended their graduation ceremony.
 Accompanied by Brian May Berthon’s MD and Keith Longman our Yard Manager, they travelled up to Southampton Boat Show where British Marine hosted the event at the Grand Harbour Hotel.
 The awards were presented by former apprentice Chris Gates who is now the Managing Director of Princess Yachts.
 After the awards they got the chance to have a look around the show and enjoy the sunshine as fully qualified Shipwrights, Engineers and Electricians.

 Dan Savin, one of our newly qualified Marine Electricians, has gained a vast variety of skills and knowledge.
 “I have learned so much from so many different people, not just in electrical but from various trades I have worked with.”
 Dan has worked on a mixture of projects and boats from a 1951 Liverpool Class Lifeboat to high tech survey vessels.
 He has learnt how to ‘fault find’ and diagnose a range of issues as well as learnt how to repair highly complex systems and install brand new machinery.